secretstartups/handbook/sites/handbook/source/handbook/legal/subscription-agreement/index.html.md

 4.5 Unless otherwise stated herein, termination of this Agreement shall not affect any Subscriptions currently being delivered and this Agreement shall remain in full force and effect until the expiration of the then-current Subscription Term.
 In the event this Agreement is terminated by Customer in accordance with Section 4.3, GitLab will refund Customer any prepaid Fees for the prorated portion of unused Subscription Term.
 If this Agreement is terminated by GitLab in accordance with this Section 4, Customer will pay (if applicable) any unpaid Fees covering the remainder of the Subscription Term of all Order Forms, to the extent permitted by applicable law.
 For the avoidance of doubt, in no event will termination relieve Customer of its obligation to pay any Fees payable to GitLab for the period prior to the effective date of termination.

 ### 5. RESTRICTIONS AND RESPONSIBILITIES
-5.1 Customer will not, and will not permit any third party other than Users, to:
+5.1 Customer will not, and will not permit any third party, to:

 (i) use the Software for any purpose other than as specifically authorized in this Agreement;